Iberosuchus: Mandible

 The mandible specimen was found in the "Lutetian" fossil site of Issel in France.
 It has a symphysis that has a spoon-like shape that reaches the 8th alveoli and is the thickest in with at the 4th tooth, the splenial is one-half the length of the symphysis.
 The dentary has light started ornamentations and vermiculation, there are a row of vascular foramen that open backwards on the upper part of the dentary, and the lower half has longitudinal depressions on the lateral.
 There is a surface full of wrinkles on the lateral dorsal side, for muscle attachment to surangular.

 Teeth

 The teeth that are recovered are all labiolingually compressed with denticles along the edges, hence they are ziphodont, and the crown curves distally.

 A fossil tooth of an Iberosuchus.

 Osteoderm

 Multiple osteoderm are found in Robiac.
 They have a tall ridge surrounded by smaller ridges.
 In some smaller osteoderms, a ridge runs along the length of the osteoderm, joining with two smaller accessory processes and form a cross shape in the dorsal view, ventral side is concaved.
 Larger osteoderms also have a similar shape, but the main body is flatter with an indented outline, ventral side is flat.

+Palaeobiology

+Palaeoecology

+The limb morphology of Iberosuchus suggests that it had an erect stance and was a large terrestrial predator.